5 Ways to Save on Your Fence Rental BillJuly 7, 2022

-Whether you’re organizing an event or planning a construction job, temporary fence rental is just one line item on your budget.
+Whether you’re organizing an event or planning a construction project, temporary fence rental is just one line item on your budget.
 With budgets only getting tighter nowadays, you’re likely looking for ways to reduce expenses.
 Thankfully, there are some simple ways that you can save money on your fence rental.

-You may not realize it, but there are a lot of charges that factor into the typical fence rental bill.
+You may not realize it, but there are a lot of charges that factor into the typical temporary fence rental bill.
 Understanding all of the possible fees is the first step in knowing where to cut costs.
-(We recommend starting with “How Much Does it Cost to Rent Construction Fence?”.)
-The good news is that, once you understand the basics, it’s easy to see where you can save on your fence rental bill.
+(We recommend starting with “How Much Does it Cost to Rent Construction Fence?“.)
+You could find the cheapest temporary fence rental supplier and still wind up paying an arm and a leg due to additional fees and charges.

+The good news is that, once you understand the basics, it’s easy to see where you can save money on your rental fencing.
 To help you out, here are five easy ways to save on your next fence rental – plus one bonus “pro tip”!

 A simple schedule shift can instantly reduce your fence rental quote.
-Most rental companies will add a surcharge for deliveries made outside of regular business hours – like evenings, weekends or holidays.
-If your timing is at all flexible, arranging delivery and pickup on weekdays during regular business hours will help reduce your overall bill.
+Most temporary fence rental companies will add a surcharge for deliveries made outside of regular business hours – like evenings, weekends or holidays.
+This is especially common in the special event industry, where vendors are often required to be on site during the weekend.

 That being said, not all sites are created equal when it comes to installation.
 For instance, projects requiring only a simple rectangular perimeter are good candidates for a DIY install.
-On the other hand, sites with complex safety and security requirements likely need a professional touch.
-Consult our post ” DIY or Call a Fence Guy? ” to help you decide if a self-install is the best route is for you.
+On the other hand, sites with complex safety and security requirements usually need a professional touch.
+Consult our post ” DIY or Call a Fence Guy? ” to help you decide if a self-install is the best route for you.

 If you’ve decided to install your own fence, check out our YouTube channel for helpful how-to videos like this one:

-Don’t fret if you don’t have access to a trailer!
-Our new pickup panels fit in the back of most passenger vehicles, allowing just about anybody to pick up their own temporary fence.
+Our pickup panels are also a great option for anyone looking for a cheap fence rental option.
+They fit in the back of most passenger vehicles, allowing just about anybody to pick up their own temporary fencing.
 As an added bonus, the panels only weigh about 25 pounds each – making installation even easier.

 Because your rental bill will be determined by a price per linear foot of fence, reducing the amount of fence you need will reduce your costs.
-One way to limit the number of fence panels you need is to make use of your surroundings.
+One way to limit the number of temporary fence panels you need is to make use of your surroundings.

 Even if you aren’t lucky enough to have a permanent barrier on site, you can reduce your rental fence requirements in other ways.
 For instance, you could use an existing lamp post or even a tree to reinforce your temporary fence line.
 At Modu-Loc, our best practice is to use extra fence panels to brace the fence line every 50′ or so.
 That’s because long, straight lines of fence tend to be unstable and prone to blowing over in high winds.
 Tying the fence panels to an existing permanent structure eliminates the need for v-bracing, reducing the amount of fence you’ll need to rent.

-Similarly, if your project will require temporary fencing for a long time, it might make more financial sense to buy.
-There is a point at which your rental costs would exceed the cost to purchase the fence outright – usually at around 18 to 24 months.
+Similarly, if your construction project will require temporary fencing for a long time, it might make more financial sense to buy.
+There is a point at which your total rental costs would exceed the cost to purchase the fence outright – often at around 18 to 24 months.
 So if you’re considering a rental term of 2 years, the best way to save on your fence rental might actually be to buy the fence.

 Every job is different, and some of these tips may not apply to your unique situation.
 The good news is that we have options, and can help you find the best solution for your requirements and budget.
 If you’re ready for a quote or just need some more information, contact us to speak with a representative.